 One of the 4 major female Ashkenazi Jewish founder lineages is called the mt haplogroup of N1.

-Here they are having looted Solomon's Temple.
-Many Jews were killed
+Destruction by Romans of our 2nd Temple in 70 CE Here they are having looted Solomon's Temple.
+Many Jews were killed and much of remainder marched to Rome. |

 The founding of this population took place in the Rhine Basin and experienced a big growth in population there, possibly because of the mild climate and easy food production.
-The Ashkenazi Jews-from the fleeing from Jerusalem's destruction in 70 CE and entering Europe in about 1,000 CE had 25,000 population in about 1300 CE
+The Ashkenazi Jews-from the fleeing from Jerusalem's destruction in 70 CE and entering Europe in about 1,000 CE had 25,000 population in about 1300 CE.

 In 1290, Jews were expulsed from England until 1655.By 1306 Jews were expulsed from France.